Minimization Over the Nonconvex Sparsity Constraint Using A Hybrid First-order method: Introduction

-As empirically observed in \cite{oymak2017sharp}, $p=0.5$ shows its superior performance compared with $p\in\{0, 1\}$ in the $\ell_{p}$-ball constrained least-squares problems.
-However, in contrast to extensive studies on $\ell_{0}$-ball and $\ell_{1}$-ball constrained problems, the existing research on general minimization involving $\ell_{p}$-ball with $p \in (0,1)$ is limited.
-Therefore, the motivation of this paper is highlighted by developing a practical numerical algorithm for solving~\eqref{eq: main_Opt} and establishing its theoretical analysis.
+Despite its widespread applications, \eqref{eq: main_Opt} presents challenges as it is nonsmooth, nonconvex, and non-Lipschitz when $p\in (0,1)$.
+As per our knowledge, limited progress has been made in solving \eqref{eq: main_Opt}, in contrast to the well-explored nonconvex $\ell_{p}$ (quasi)-norm penalized optimization problem \cite{candes2008enhancing,hu2017group,marjanovic2012l_q,xu2012l_}.
+Although the closely related unconstrained optimization model offers valuable insights for tackling $\ell_{p}$ ball-constrained problems \cite{yang2022towards}, algorithmic understanding for \eqref{eq: main_Opt} remains limited.
+Therefore, the motivation of this paper is highlighted by developing a practical and efficient numerical algorithm for solving \eqref{eq: main_Opt} with desirable theoretical properties.

-In this paper, we propose a novel hybrid first-order method for solving~\eqref{eq: main_Opt}, which is computationally efficient and can be implemented easily.
-The proposed algorithm is a combination of the Frank-Wolfe method and the gradient projection method (GPM).
-At an iterate on the boundary of the $\ell_p$ ball, we solve a gradient projection subproblem for the next iterate, where the feasible set is a weighted $\ell_1$ ball formed by linearizing the $\ell_p$ ball at the current point.
-At an iterate in the interior of the feasible set, our method solves an $\ell_p$-ball constrained Frank-Wolfe subproblem in order to search for the direction of movement and explicitly obtains the global solution of this subproblem .
-If this direction leads to an infeasible point, we move along the direction until it hits the boundary of the $\ell_p$ ball, leading to a gradient projection subproblem with weighted $\ell_1$ ball in the next iteration.
-Our analysis shows that any cluster point of the sequence generated by our approach is first-order optimal to~\eqref{eq: main_Opt} and a worst-case iteration complexity $O(1/\epsilon^2)$ of the optimality error is established.
-The effectiveness and efficiency are demonstrated by numerical experiments on the $\ell_{p}$-ball projection problem and the sparse signal recovery problem.
+In this paper, we propose a novel hybrid first-order algorithm for solving \eqref{eq: main_Opt_General}, which is computationally efficient and boasts easy implementation.
+In particular, we focus on the representative $\ell_p$ ball-constrained optimization problem \eqref{eq: main_Opt}.
+The algorithm iterates between a Frank-Wolfe (FW) step and a gradient projection (GP) step.
+Specifically, at an iterate on the boundary of the $\ell_p$ ball, we replace the original nonconvex $\mathcal{B}_{\ell_p}$ by a well-constructed convex subset thereof and then define an appropriate quadratic function over such a projection-friendly subset.
+Consequently, for the next iterate, we solve a gradient projection subproblem in which the feasible set is a weighted $\ell_1$ ball formed by linearizing the $\ell_p$ ball at the current point.
+On the other hand, when the iterate is located in the interior of the feasible set, we obtain the search direction by solving an $\ell_p$ ball-constrained FW subproblem, which has a closed-form solution.
+If this search direction generates an infeasible point, we truncated it onto the boundary of the $\ell_p$ ball.
+This will lead to a gradient projection subproblem with a weighted $\ell_1$ ball in the next iteration.
+Our analysis shows that any cluster point of the iterate sequence is first-order optimal to \eqref{eq: main_Opt}.
+We further demonstrate a $O(1/\sqrt{k})$ convergence rate of the optimality error concerning the nonconvex objectives under reasonable assumptions.
+Moreover, the effectiveness and efficiency of the proposed algorithm are showcased by extensive numerical tests on $\ell_{p}$ ball projections and signal/image recovery tasks compared to state-of-the-art competitive algorithms.